taliakusmirek/clique.web/README.md

 # Vault - Your AI Wardrobe Mirror

-A revolutionary smart wardrobe technology platform that combines AI-powered fashion recommendations with virtual try-on capabilities.
+The website for a revolutionary smart wardrobe technology mirror that combines AI-powered fashion recommendations with virtual try-on capabilities.

 ## Features